vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

 The second solution of the problem suggest to use the balance tree, and a C++ implementation is reported below:

+>std::multiset is an associative container that contains a sorted set of objects of type Key.
+Unlike set, multiple keys with equivalent values are allowed.
+Sorting is done using the key comparison function Compare.
+Search, insertion, and removal operations have logarithmic complexity.

 ```cpp
 std::vector<int> max_sub_array_bbst_sol(const std::vector<int> &input, int size_sub_array)
 {